miage-lille/dnd-kata/README.md

 - protocoles
 - default value or implementations

-We will explore how to do this by implementing a simplified character creator for Dunjon & Dragons
+We will explore how to do this by implementing a simplified character creator for Dungeons & Dragons

 First create a file `./lib/hero.ml`: it will be first place for our work

 ### About DnD

-Dunjon & Dragons a.k.a DnD is a role playing game where players play heroes in a fantasy setup.
+Dungeons & Dragons a.k.a DnD is a role playing game where players play heroes in a fantasy setup.
 The main setup for this game is Faerûn, a continent of the Abeir-Toril planet.
 We will use the [Dungeons & Dragons 5th Edition System](./doc/SRD-OGL_V5.1.pdf) under the Open-Gaming License (OGL).